 ICON committees should include five faculty members, including two faculty members from outside the student's home department and disciplinary perspective.
-Though we expect many of the student's committee members will be affiliated with ICON, the student must designate one member to function as the "ICON Representative."
+Students with co-advisors should count each advisor individually (i.e., students with co-advisors still only need a total of five members on their committee).
+Though we expect many of the student's committee members to be affiliated with ICON, the student must designate one member as the "ICON Representative."
 Students should plan to select their ICON Representative as soon as possible after confirming their major advisor.
 The ICON Representative should do more than simply review documents after they are completed; instead, they should actively work with the student and Advisor in a way they all see fit to achieve the integrative component of the research.
 ICON Representatives should play a role in coursework selection, committee constitution, pre-proposal development, proposal writing, comprehensive exams, and dissertation writing.
 A student's Advisor cannot serve as his/her ICON Representative.
 Please refer to Appendix B: ICON Representative Policy for more details.